|Nikon D4, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, Sigma TC-2001 2x, ISO 12800, ƒ/5.6, 1/1250

 |Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 1400, ƒ/5.6, 1/100

-I am not alone and find that both of these subjects have photographers lining up in a row to shoot them for free just to have the chance to do so.
+I am not alone and find that both of these subjects have photographers lining up in a row to shoot them for free to have the chance to do so.

-Not sure what we call them if they are willing to do whatever it takes to do humanitarian photography for free, but there are so many of these folks out there it is scary.
+Not sure what we call them if they are willing to do whatever it takes to do humanitarian photography for free, but there are so many of these folks out there that it is scary.

-In a Facebook group there was a comment/question about covering missionaries for church organizations.
+In a Facebook group, there was a comment/question about covering missionaries for church organizations.
 Here is a small snippet:

 The missions organization pays you little or in some cases NOTHING for your work after all is said and done.
 There are some of us who can walk away with photos worthy of National Geographic.
 I ask you, is it fair and right for missions groups to get all the benefits of having talented photographers shooting for them while the photographers get little or nothing to show for it?

-Here was my response
+Here is my response

-There are basically three types of mission organizations.
+There are three types of mission organizations.

-1. The William Carey model of mission societies where people give to the society and then the society hires missionaries and pays them as staff is one model.
+1. The William Carey model of mission societies where people give to the society and then the society hires missionaries and pays them as a staff is one model.

 The problem in missions is when everyone is not operating on the same model.

 I have a capitalistic freelance business.
 I find clients who I charge for my services.
-I either must make enough to subsidize my missions photography or I must charge to cover my costs.
+I either must make enough to subsidize my mission’s photography, or I must charge to cover my costs.

 In My Humble Opinion

-You can go and be a tentmaker who makes most of their money like Paul one of the first missionaries and author of much of the New Testament did as a tentmaker/missionary.
+You can go and be a tentmaker who makes most of their money like Paul, one of the first missionaries and author of much of the New Testament, did as a tentmaker/missionary.

-I don’t think you will get very far with feeling people should pay you when they are raising all their funds.
+I don’t think you will get very far with the feeling people should pay you when they are raising all their funds.

-There is another aspect to the discussion other than pay versus fund raising.
+There is another aspect to the discussion other than pay versus fundraising.

 MORE THAN A STORYTELLER